leejoramo/UUCGV/UUCGV ByLaws.md

 	8. shall lead the Finance Team.
 	9. shall perform such other functions as may be specified by the Board.
 	10. at the discretion of the Board the Treasurer shall be bonded by the church in such amount the Board may determine.

+	> Lee: Comment: We should look at seeing if some of these responsibilities can be moved to the Finance Team.

 4. **Stewardship:**